 A quick hand check on my infusion site, and yep, there’s no tubing there – just the sharp edges of a disconnected quick set.

-Mind is still racing.
+My mind is still racing.
 Need time.
 Can I/should I call in sick to work?
 Can I drink water?
 Will I be able to keep it down?
 What about that training I’m supposed to do this morning?
 Never been here before.
 Never been without insulin for so long.
-Can I pull out of it, or am I headed to the hospital for IV’s?
+Can I pull out of it, or am I headed to the hospital for IVs?
 I know that if I can keep from puking whatever water I drink, I should be fine.
-A bit of time, some insulin and a bunch of water, and I’ll be back in action.
+A bit of time, some insulin, and a bunch of water, and I’ll be back in action.
 But can I keep from throwing up the water?!
 That is key.
 If you are not able to rehydrate yourself, you’re pretty much screwed and will not be able to recover without help (read “hospital”).

 I just bolused 10+ units.
 Need time.
 Don’t want to push things too far too fast.
 Can I call in sick?
 What about that training?
 Shit.
-I laid back down and decided to just rest a bit.
+I laid back down and decided just to rest a bit.
 Drifting in and out of sleep, waking up to tell my wife that “I’m Ok, but it’s too early to tell if I’ll need to go to the hospital or not”.
-Great – just the type of thing she needs to hear as she’s rushing around trying to get the herself and the kids out the door on time.
+Great – just the type of thing she needs to hear as she’s rushing around trying to get herself and the kids out the door on time.
 Have I mentioned that I married Superwoman?

 I rested for about an hour, being sure to get up before my wife left the house.
 I tested again and was down to 308 – super.
 Seems a bit fast, but I’m not complaining.
 I feel Ok.
-Just a bit queasy, but very tolerable considering the situation.
+Just a bit queasy but very tolerable considering the situation.